Assessing causal effects in the presence of treatment switching through principal stratification: Introduction

-In the causal inference literature the problem of adjusting treatment comparisons for confounded post-treatment variables is usually addressed using principal stratification \citep{FrangakisRubin2002}.
-Following this literature, we propose to re-define the problem of treatment switching using principal stratification.
-We introduce new causal estimands, principal causal effects for patients belonging to subpopulations defined by the switching behavior under control.
+We propose to re-define the problem of treatment switching using principal stratification \citep{FrangakisRubin2002}, which is also recognized in the ICH E9(R1) addendum \citep{ICH2019} as a strategy to deal with intercurrent events.
+The novel causal estimands are the principal causal effects (PCEs) for subpopulations defined by the switching behavior under control.
 The key insight underlying our approach is that treatment switching can be viewed as a general form of noncompliance.
-Principal stratification plays an important role in the analysis of randomized studies with all-or-none noncompliance, where it classifies units into groups defined by the compliance status and focus is on causal effects for compliers \citep{AIR1996}.
-In clinical trials with treatment switching, classifying units into subpopulations defined by the switching behavior is an extension of grouping units based on the compliance status.
-To the best of our knowledge, no published studies used principal stratification to deal with the problem of treatment switching.
+Principal stratification plays an important role in the analysis of randomized studies with all-or-none noncompliance, where it classifies units into groups defined by compliance status.
+These studies usually focus on the causal effects for the principal stratum of compliers \citep{AIR1996}.
+In clinical trials with treatment switching, classifying patients into subpopulations defined by the switching behavior is an extension of classifying units based on the compliance status (see Web Appendix C for details on the connection to the noncompliance literature).
+To the best of our knowledge, no published studies before our study first published on ArXiv \citep{mattei2020assessing} used principal stratification to deal with the problem of treatment switching.
+Principal stratification has been recently used to define the causal effects of treatment with semi-competing risks \citep{comment2019survivor, xu2022bayesian}, and strong connections exist between our study and the existing studies.
+Nevertheless, some distinguishing features make our contribution unique. \cite{comment2019survivor} and \cite{xu2022bayesian} focus on assessing the causal effects of treatment on non-terminal time-to-event outcomes and use principal stratification to account for the fact that the non-terminal endpoints are subject to truncation by death, that is, they are not well-defined after death.
+Specifically, their causal estimands are time-varying survivor causal effects for the principal strata of patients who would survive regardless of treatment assignment.
+Our causal estimands are PCEs on a terminal time-to-event outcome (i.e., time-to-disease progression or death), with principal strata defined by the switching behavior considering that the occurrence of the primary terminal endpoint precludes any future non-terminal switching event.
+Because switching is a non-terminal event that does not truncate death, here the causal effects are well-defined for each principal stratum.
+See Web Appendix B for an in-depth discussion of the similarities and differences between our framework and the existing frameworks in the presence of semi-competing risks.